Benjamin-Dobell/ge_tts/README.md

 Using HTTP `PUT` instead of `POST` is pretty severe abuse of HTTP semantics, however we don't have a choice as TTS' HTTP functionality is severely lacking and cannot `POST` JSON.

-**WARNING**: The `Content-Type` of the request is `octet-stream` instead of the correct type `application/json`.
+**Warning**: The `Content-Type` of the request is `octet-stream` instead of the correct type `application/json`.
 As mentioned, TTS' HTTP client is extremely poor and does not allow us to set headers.

 We don't presently provide a corresponding server, but it's pretty trivial to create your own in Python, Ruby, Node.js etc.